 We could have used another week on this trip, but I don’t know where I’d have gotten the energy for it!
 We were down to our last full day in London (Friday) and then it was back to the colonies the next.
 As the sun came up, it was hard to see how any day could hope to compete with the day before – but this day was a fighter!
 It started with a “before hours” escorted visit to inspect and photograph the massive Norris Monument (normally not approachable by the public) in Westminster Abbey.
 This was followed by a tour of Richard Lane’s boyhood school, the Westminster School, which is still in business.
 Then, we were off to the National Archives in Kew to spend the afternoon going through a long list of documents I’d reserved for viewing.
 Among these were three original letters to and from Richard Lane in exile during the last few months of his life…

-We’ve been on the ground in England for a few days now.
+nWe’ve been on the ground in England for a few days now.
 Although I wanted to spend a few minutes writing a quick report before now, this is the first chance we’ve had.
-I’m exhausted, but its been a great trip so far.
-To be sure, we’ve had a couple of disappointments, but also some major wins!
+I’m exhausted, but it’s been a great trip so far.
+To be sure, I’ve had a couple of disappointments, but also some major wins!

 I’ve done about all I can to be ready.
-Its been four months of steady preparation, with the last month feeling a lot like a cattle drive!
-I have requested several dozen 400 year old documents for viewing in five different archives, have planned stops at around a dozen historic sites (including 4 churches), have arranged around a dozen appointments, will be giving three presentations and have arranged three happy hours / mixers.
-Now, its time to finish packing, relax, and settle into the reality that not everything is going to go my way.
+It’s been four months of steady preparation, with the last month feeling a lot like a cattle drive!
+I have requested several dozen 400-year-old documents for viewing in five different archives, have planned stops at around a dozen historic sites (including 4 churches), have arranged around a dozen appointments, will be giving three presentations and have arranged three happy hours / mixers.
+Now, it’s time to finish packing, relax, and settle into the reality that not everything is going to go my way.

-But there are some very interesting possibilities twinkling on the other side of that long plan ride!
+But there are some very interesting possibilities twinkling on the other side of that long plane ride!
 This seems like a good time to go on the record with a few predictions that just might work out…

 This is going to be a very big year for “the Quest”!
 There has been a breakthrough – a dramatic one – which I will be writing about once I am back from my trip to the UK.
 I always knew there would be a “right time” to start taking this story public, and I’ve decided that time is now.
 While I am in the UK, I will be giving two talks in Jersey, and will also be presenting my research into the historic “Trial of Strafford” painting at Westminster in London.
 Finally, a week after I return home, I will present the U.S. debut of the “Quest for the Lost Lord Keeper” at the beautiful Cherokee Castle in Sedalia.